Pablo Andrea

-Pablo Andrés Andrea Mirabal (born 6 April 2001) is a Venezuelan footballer who plays as a forward for Venezuelan Primera División side LALA FC.
+Pablo Andrés Andrea Mirabal (born 6 April 2001) is a Venezuelan footballer who plays as a forward.

 Career

 Club career

 Andrea is a product of San Fernando FC in San Fernando de Apure and Zamora.
 He got his professional debut for Zamora on 26 September 2018 against Metropolitanos, when he came on as a substitute for Richard Almeida with five minutes left.
 This was his only official appearance during his time at the club, before leaving ahead of the 2020 season to join newly promoted Venezuelan Primera División side Yaracuyanos.

 Andrea got his official debut for Yaracuyanos on 1 March 2020 against Estudiantes de Mérida.
 On 15 April 2021, Andrea moved to LALA FC.